openframeworks/ofSite/documentation/graphics/ofGraphics_functions.markdown

 _inlined_description: _

-Draws an rectangle from point p, with a given width and height.
+Draws a rectangle from point p, with a given width and height.
 ~~~~{.cpp}
 void ofApp::draw(){
     glm::vec3 p;      // create a point P